andia89/skype-wrapper/README.md

 # skype-wrapper
-Wrapper to show skype in the messaging menu and use notify-send to show incoming messages
+Wrapper to show skype in the messaging menu and use notify-send to show incoming messages.
+Only works in Ubuntu Unity and with python 2.x (because the skype python api os only available in python 2.x)

 # Installation